-Exercise: The Certificates may only be exercised on the Expiry Date or if the

-Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
+The Certificates may only be exercised on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
 Certificate Holders shall not be required to deliver an exercise notice.
 Exercise of Certificates shall be determined by whether the Cash Settlement Amount (less any Exercise Expenses) is positive.
 If the Cash Settlement Amount (less any Exercise Expenses) is positive, all Certificates shall be deemed to have been automatically exercised at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day.
 The Cash Settlement Amount less the Exercise Expenses in respect of the Certificates shall be paid in the manner set out in Condition 4(c) of the Conditions.
 In the event the Cash Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment from the Issuer in respect of the Certificates.

-Cash Settlement Amount: In respect of each Certificate, shall be an amount payable in the

-Settlement Currency equal to:
+Cash Settlement Amount:

+In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to:

-Closing Level multiplied by the Notional Amount per Certificate the Cash Settlement Amount.
+Closing Level multiplied by the Notional Amount per Certificate

-Please refer to the "Information relating to the European Style Cash Settled Short Certificates on Single Equities" section on pages 42 to 57 of this document for examples and illustrations of the calculation of where:
+Please refer to the "Information relating to the European Style Cash Settled Long Certificates on Single Equities" section on pages 40 to 55 of this document for examples and illustrations of the calculation of the Cash Settlement Amount.

-Hedging Fee Factor: In respect of each Certificate, shall be an amount calculated as:
+Hedging Fee Factor:

-Product (for t from 2 to Valuation Date) of (1 - Management Fee x) (ACT $(t-1;t) \div 360$) x $(1 - \text{Gap Premium } (t-1) \times (\text{ACT } (t-1;t) \div 360))$,
+In respect of each Certificate, shall be an amount calculated as: Product (for t from 2 to Valuation Date) of (1 - Management Fee x (ACT (t-1;t) \div 360)) x (1 - Gap Premium (t-1) x (ACT (t-1;t) \div 360)), where: